local government trash reduction and education Toolkit

 International Coastal Cleanup: Started by the Ocean Conservancy, the International Coastal Cleanup (ICC) is a yearly coastal cleaning movement that encourages those who live near the sea to do their part in cleaning it up.
 Beginning in 1986, the ICC has come together to clean up the coasts of over 100 countries through the power of their volunteer network.
 The Ocean Conservancy website has more information on how to join the movement, as well as resources for cleaning and organizing.

-Monofilament Recovery and Recycling Program works to recover monofilament line, line used on fishing reels, from bodies of water.
+Monofilament Recovery and Recycling Program: The Monofilament Recovery and Recycling Program works to recover monofilament line, line used on fishing reels, from bodies of water.
 This program is coordinated by the Texas Sea Grant College Program, and is a statewide, volunteer-led effort to educate the public about problems with monofilament line and encouraging recycling of monofilament line.

 Nurdle Patrol: Nurdles are small plastic pellets used to create virtually all plastic products and are washing up on our coastal shorelines.
 The Nurdle Patrol is a citizen science project lead by the Mission-Aransas National Estuarine Research Reserve at the University of Texas Marine Science Institute in Port Aransas, Texas that encourages volunteers to collect nurdles and submit their pictures/data of the nurdles to the Nurdle Patrol.